vanadium-archive/travel/README.md

     make

-It is possible to have the build happen automatically anytime a JavaScript file changes using the watch tool:
+It is possible to have the build happen automatically any time a JavaScript file changes using the watch tool:

     watch make